lehtisa/tuni_meep_doc/docs/source/double_slit.rst

 Intensity distribution
 =======================

-Let us next observe how the simulated intensity distribution converges on a result when resolution of the simulation is doubled.
+Let us next observe how the simulated intensity distribution converges on a result when resolution of the simulation is doubled and how the intensity distribution develops as the field propagates.
 Let us also use this demo to compare the simulated intensity distribution to a theoretical approximation.
 The theoretical equation we will be using is based on the Fraunhofer diffraction equation, which is used to model plane waves diffracting off incident objects.
 Fraunhofer diffraction also requires the diffraction pattern to be viewed at a sufficiently long distance away from the object.
 This is described by the Fraunhofer condition, which can be written as